SlimefunGuguProject/SupremeExpansion/README.md

 # Supreme Expansion
-Supreme Expansion is a addon to Slimefun 4 which brings various new resources to craft powerful contains items, gear and machines
+Supreme Expansion is an addon for Slimefun which adds 100+ various new resources that will allow you to craft powerful new items, weapons, tools and armor.
+These can be made up from titanium, aurum, adamantium, thornium with some being magical, rare, epic, legendary or supreme!
+It also adds 12 new electric generators, 5 new capacitors and even more...

 ## Requirements